podStation/podStation/README.md

 ## About

-**podStation** is a podcast aggregator and player for Chrome and other compatible browsers.
+**podStation** is a free/libre and open-source (FLOSS) podcast aggregator and player for Chrome and other compatible browsers.
 It is distributed as a browser extension (see https://en.wikipedia.org/wiki/Browser_extension), but it behaves essentially like a standalone app that uses the browser as a platform.

 ### Chrome Web Store